strimzi/strimzi-kafka-oauth/README.md

 Having these two listeners, the one called `CLIENT` fulfils the precondition for Strimzi Kafka OAuth in that it is configured to use SASL based authentication.

-The next thing to do is to enable SASL_OAUTHBEARER mechanism:
+The next thing to do is to enable SASL/OAUTHBEARER mechanism:

     sasl.enabled.mechanisms=OAUTHBEARER

-Since version 0.7.0 there is also support for so called `OAuth over PLAIN` which allows using the SASL_PLAIN mechanism to authenticate with an OAuth access token or with a client ID and a secret.
+Since version 0.7.0 there is also support for so called `OAuth over PLAIN` which allows using the SASL/PLAIN mechanism to authenticate with an OAuth access token or with a client ID and a secret.
-In order to use `OAuth over PLAIN` you have to enable the SASL_PLAIN mechanism as well (you can enable one or the other or both):
+In order to use `OAuth over PLAIN` you have to enable the SASL/PLAIN mechanism as well (you can enable one or the other or both):

     sasl.enabled.mechanisms=OAUTHBEARER,PLAIN